FAQ/Contact usProducts FAQs

 The lifetime estimation is calculated up to a maximum of 15 years (131,400 hours).
 Changing usage conditions will not cause the displayed results to change if the calculation results exceed 15 years (131,400 hours).

-You may not input a temperature exceeding the maximum temperature for the category.
+Do not enter a temperature that exceeds the maximum allowable temperature for the product category.

 • Operating Voltage:

-You may not input a voltage exceeding the rated voltage.
+Do not enter a voltage that exceeds the rated voltage.

-For multiple series connections, an error is displayed if the partial pressure voltage exceeds the rated voltage.
+For multiple components connected in series, an error will occur if the divided voltage across any component exceeds its rated voltage.

-Each product has a predefined maximum tolerated ripple current depending on the surrounding temperature.
+Each product has a specified maximum allowable ripple current, which varies depending on the ambient temperature.

-You may not input a ripple current that exceeds this tolerance.
+Do not enter a ripple current that exceeds this limit.

-An error is produced if the total life ratio for all conditions does not equal 100%.
+An error will occur if the total life ratio for all conditions does not equal 100%.

 If you have any questions or inquiries that do not apply to the above, please contact us at the following address.